On vehicle routing problems with stochastic demands -- Generic disaggregated integer L-shaped formulations: Characterizing disaggregations and generalizing existing ILS cuts

-In the context of the VRPSD, \cite{parada2024disaggregated} recently introduced two new ILS cuts, named \emph{path cuts} and \emph{set cuts}, and incorporated them into a branch-and-cut algorithm which they called the \emph{disaggregated integer L-shaped method} (DL-shaped method).
-Even more recently,~\cite{legault2025superadditivity} have shown that, under additional assumptions on the set of feasible routing plans (e.g., unlimited number of available vehicles), the DL-shaped method is valid if and only if the recourse function~$\mc{Q}$ has a certain superadditivity property.
+Recall from Section~\ref{subsection:review_dl-shaped} that the DL-shaped method is a branch-and-cut algorithm that is fundamentally based on two new classes of ILS cuts: the \emph{path cuts} and the \emph{set cuts}.
+As observed in Section~\ref{section:intro},~\cite{legault2025superadditivity} have recently shown that, when an unlimited number of vehicles is available, the \mbox{DL-shaped method} is valid if and only if the recourse function~$\mc{Q}$ is superadditive.

-Building on our framework, we obtain in Section~\ref{subsection:path_cuts} a weaker variant of superadditivity that characterizes the validity of path cuts without making any additional assumptions on the set of feasible routing plans.
-Furthermore, in Section~\ref{subsection:correctness_path_cuts} we prove the correctness of formulations based on path cuts by showing a dominance relationship between the path cuts and the inequalities of~\cite{gendreau95} (see Corollary~\ref{corollary:gendreau}).
-Lastly, Section~\ref{subsection:monotonicity_lower_bounds} highlights that if set cuts are expressed using the concept of recourse lower bounds introduced in Definition~\ref{def:recourse_lower_bound} (rather than using the lower bounds proposed in~\cite{parada2024disaggregated} and~\cite{ legault2025superadditivity}), then they are always valid for~$\F{\mc{Q}, \mc{X}, \Omega}$, regardless if~$\mc{Q}$ (or its disaggregation) satisfies any of the the properties established in Section~\ref{subsection:path_cuts}.
+Building on our framework, we obtain in Section~\ref{subsection:path_cuts} a weaker variant of superadditivity, named \emph{restricted superadditivity}, that characterizes the validity of path cuts without making any additional assumptions on the set of feasible routing plans (see Contribution~\ref{cont:rsuper}).
+Section~\ref{subsection:correctness_path_cuts} then proves that, when~$\mc{Q}$ is restrictively superadditive, the path cuts are sufficient to reformulate problem~\ref{problem:vrpr}.
+Rather than proving this directly (as in~\citep{parada2024disaggregated, legault2025superadditivity}), we obtain this result by showing a simple dominance relationship between the linear programming (LP) relaxations associated with the path cuts and the inequalities of~\cite{gendreau95}.
+Lastly, Section~\ref{subsection:monotonicity_lower_bounds} highlights that if set cuts are expressed using the concept of recourse lower bounds introduced in Definition~\ref{def:recourse_lower_bound} (rather than using the lower bound~$\mc{L}_{DL}(S)$ discussed in Section~\ref{subsection:review_dl-shaped}), then they are always valid for~$\F{\mc{Q}, \mc{X}, \Omega}$, regardless if~$\mc{Q}$ is restrictively superadditive.
 Thus, while path cuts depend on specific properties of~$\mc{Q}$, the set cuts can be applied much more broadly.